netdata/netdata/docs/anonymous-statistics.md

 - The anonymous statistics script will exit immediately if called via any other way (e.g. shell)
 - The Google Tag Manager Javascript snippet will remain in the page, but the linked tag will not be fired.
 The effect is that no data will ever be sent to GA.

+You can also disable telemetry by passing the option `--disable-telemetry` to any of the installers.